How do solar panels work?

 Does Firefly Solar work with home builders?

 Yes, Firefly Solar partners with home builders across Canada to integrate solar into new construction.
-We currently work with major Alberta builders including Jayman Homes and Cantiro, helping them offer solar as a standard or upgrade feature in new developments.
-Pre-wiring for solar during the build phase is significantly more cost-effective than retrofitting later.
+We work with builders including Jayman Homes and Cantiro, helping them offer solar as a standard or upgrade feature in new developments.
+Pre-wiring for solar during the build phase is substantially cheaper than retrofitting later.

-Builder partnerships with Firefly Solar include: solar-ready design consultation, pre-wiring during construction (reduces future installation costs by 20 to 30%), coordinated installation scheduling aligned with your build timeline, volume pricing for multi-home developments, and marketing support to promote solar as a premium feature to your buyers.
+Builder partnerships with Firefly Solar include: solar-ready design consultation, pre-wiring during construction (substantially cheaper than retrofitting later), coordinated installation scheduling aligned with your build timeline, volume pricing for multi-home developments, and marketing support to promote solar as a feature to your buyers.
 If you're a builder interested in partnering with Firefly Solar, reach out through our contact page.

 What is "solar-ready" construction?